 POPs have been called "hand-me-down poisons that threaten wildlife and people" (World Wildlife Fund).
 The United Nations Environment Programme lists twelve of them as "The Dirty Dozen."
 They are serious environmental problems that have world-wide effects.
 So, it is appropriate that learners investigate the topic more fully.
 These investigations are examples of the following National Science Education Standards: Science as Inquiry, Physical Science, Earth Science, Science in Personal and Social Perspectives, and the History and Nature of Science.
 Learners who are preparing for the GED tests might be interested to know that these standards are the organizing topics of the GED Science Exam.

 A place to start will be the information about the POPs team in Antarctica:

 Another excellent resource is the PBS Frontline Report, "Fooling with Natureare man-made chemicals in the environment hazardous to humans?"
 This website contains resources, a special report, and an online quiz.
 There is also an excellent article about the challenges in science reporting and the problems in reporting bad science.

 1. Suggest that learners do some research on an individual persistent organic pollutant.

 Possible topics for research about each POP are

-General web resources-- for more information, here is the list of websites about POPs:
+For more information, here is the list of websites about POPs: